csebooks/artificial-intelligence/content.en/artificial-intelligence/_index.md

 By distinguishing between _human_ and _rational_ behavior, we are not suggesting that humans are necessarily “irrational” in the sense of “emotionally unstable” or “insane.”
 One merely need note that we are not perfect: not all chess players are grandmasters; and, unfortunately, not everyone gets an A on the exam.
 Some systematic errors in human reasoning are cataloged by Kahneman _et al._ (1982).
 ```

 Turing’s test deliberately avoided direct physical interaction between the interrogator and the computer, because _physical_ simulation of a person is unnecessary for intelligence.
-However, the so-called **total Turing Test** includes a video signal so that the interrogator can test theTOTAL TURING TEST

-subject’s perceptual abilities, as well as the opportunity for the interrogator to pass physical objects “through the hatch.”
+However, the so-called **total Turing Test** includes a video signal so that the interrogator can test the subject’s perceptual abilities, as well as the opportunity for the interrogator to pass physical objects “through the hatch.”
 To pass the total Turing Test, the computer will need

 - **computer vision** to perceive objects, and